whichwit/whichwit/wow/ptr/README.md

 ### Character creation
 After installing the *ptr* client, create or copy a character.
 The character name doesn't have to match their *live* counterpart.

-Log in the newly created/copied character, then exists the game.
-This scaffolds the `WTF` folder (among other things) for the account/character for us to migrate to.
+Log on the newly created/copied character, then exit the game.
+Doing so scaffolds the `WTF` folder (among other things) for the account/character for us to migrate to.

 ### Migrate game and addon settings

 **Copy game settings:** Copy `\WTF\Config.wtf` from *live* to *ptr*.

-If you run into any "assertion failure" error checkout [this Blizzard forum thread](https://eu.forums.blizzard.com/en/wow/t/crashing-on-launch-of-ptr-client-2022/404159/2).
-Essentially, add the following 2 lines to the end of `\WTF\Config.wtf` file:
+If you run into any "assertion failure" error check out [this Blizzard forum thread](https://eu.forums.blizzard.com/en/wow/t/crashing-on-launch-of-ptr-client-2022/404159/2).
+TLDR: add the following 2 lines to the end of `\WTF\Config.wtf` file:
 ```
 SET synchronizeMacros "0"
 SET synchronizeBindings "0"